-OpsRamp’s service maps offer a way to organize your IT resources into a hierarchical structure, so that you can easily tie the health of your resources to end user impact.
+Service maps provide a way to organize your IT resources into a hierarchical structure that permits you to associate resource health with end user impact.

 Manage from the cloud

 OpsRamp is a SaaS application.
-You can simply log into OpsRamp through a browser and manage your environments from a single point.
+You log in using your browser to manage your environments from a single location.

 Extend the platform

-You can extend OpsRamp to monitor any type of IT resource.
+You can extend the platform to monitor any type of IT resource.
 Multiple options are available to you to configure or write your own custom monitors, including APIs.
-Extensive APIs are provided for integrating OpsRamp into your operational task flows.
+APIs are provided to automate integration into your operational workflows.